fabri2605/socialcapFront/docs/api/data-model.md

 **The Root Account**

-This is the main account, managed by the `RootContract` SmartContract, with the following state fields:
+This is the main account, managed by the `RootsContract` SmartContract, with the following state fields:
 ~~~
   // the Communities dataset, binded to the Provable Community entity
   // key: community.uid, value: community.hash()